Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "No, I don’t believe it can," Vakno agreed.
 "And I find it worrying that I have become more interested in the mystery since de-implanting myself.
 Something like this should be of universal concern."

 "Yes.
-I have...hypotheses on that subject."
+I have... hypotheses on that subject."
 Bedu called up his notes.
 Doing so without implants was *vastly* less convenient, but if even one of his hypotheses were accurate then he had done himself an enormous service by removing them.
 "It’s telling that every single expedition to investigate the phenomenon has devolved into grave-robbing."

 "If the implants can somehow control what a user is permitted to think..."
 Vakno mused, without finishing the thought aloud.